What is Promissory Estoppel?

-3. Promisee suffered significant damage for relying on the promise
+3. Promisee suffered significant damage by relying on the promise

 4. Fulfillment of the promise is the only way the promisee can be compensated

 The fourth element is that the promise becomes enforceable if the court determines that the only way the injustice committed to the promisee can be avoided is by enforcing the promise.
-However, the court has discretion in choosing what to do in such a case, and it will take an action that relieves the promisee of the detriment suffered.
+However, the court has discretion in choosing what to do in such a case.
+Ideally, it will take an action that relieves the promisee of the detriment suffered.

 Court Case: Central London Property Trust Ltd vs. High Trees House Ltd (1947) KB 130

 The outbreak of the Second World War in the 1940s drastically reduced the occupancy rates in the area.
-As a result, the parties agreed to reduce the rent by half, without stipulating the duration when the new agreement would apply.
-The defendants continued paying the reduced rent, and by 1945, the flats’ occupancy had normalized.
+As a result, the parties agreed to reduce the rent by half, without stipulating the duration of time over which the new agreement would apply.
+The defendants continued paying the reduced rent and, by 1945, the flats’ occupancy rate had normalized.

 Issues Presented to the Court

-The plaintiff sued High Trees for the payment of the full rental costs that existed before the agreement to review the rates downwards.
-The defendants argued that the agreement to pay a reduced rental cost applied to the entire lease period and that Central London Property Trust errored in claiming a higher rent after the end of the Second World War.
+The plaintiff sued High Trees for the payment of the full rental rates that existed before the agreement to revise the rates downward.
+The defendants argued that the agreement to pay a reduced rental cost applied to the entire lease period and that Central London Property Trust erred in claiming a higher rent after the end of the Second World War.

 In making the judgment, Denning J relied on a past ruling of the House of Lords in the Hughes vs. Metropolitan Railway Co (1877), which concluded that parties should be prevented from going back on a promise.
 Denning J argued that there was a promise that the promisor knew was going to be acted upon by the promisee, even though there was no consideration.

-The judge reasoned that if a party leads another party to believe that his legal rights would not be enforced, the courts would prevent that party from doing so.
+The judge reasoned that if one party leads another party to believe that the first party’s legal rights would not be enforced, the courts would prevent that party from subsequently enforcing their rights.
 The court found that the plaintiffs made a binding promise that only applied during the war.

 The judge ruled that the defendants, High Trees, were obligated to pay the full rent once the flats became fully occupied after the Second World War.
 However, had the plaintiffs attempted to claim the full rent from 1940 onwards, the court would have prevented them from doing so.